-Widely regarded as a legend of the French natural wine scene, Patrick Bouju & his partner Justine Loiseau now manages around 5 hectares in Auvergne, France.
-Patrick and Justine, who make wine under the name 'Domaine la Bohème', also buy grapes from other growers to craft some of their wines (i.e. Negociant wines), in order to push his offering beyond his own vines.
+Widely regarded as a legend of the French natural wine scene, Patrick Bouju & his partner Justine Loiseau now manage around 5 hectares in Auvergne, France.
+Patrick and Justine, who make wine under the name 'Domaine la Bohème', also buy grapes from other growers to craft some of their wines (i.e. Negociant wines), in order to push their offering beyond their own vines.

 A few years ago, Patrick Bouju teamed up with famed rapper Action Bronson and respected importer Ochin Clovis to create ‘A La Natural’ together, a wine that features all of the makers characterised on the label too.
 The 'A La Natural’ Rouge 2017 is a blend of Chardonnay & Gamay, whilst the ‘A La Natural’ Blanc 2017 is a blend of Muscat & Chardonnay.
 More popular wines from Patrick Bouju include Mol, Festejar, Lulu, The Blanc, Cailloux, Niglo and Lovesong.